 Safety at Herts: what we’re doing

 The safety, health and wellbeing of our community is our top priority.
-Throughout the summer, we have been working hard to create a COVID-secure campus so you can enjoy university life while keeping safe.
+We have created a Covid-secure campus so you can enjoy university life while keeping safe.
 We have introduced a range of measures, informed by the latest government advice and working in collaboration with Hertfordshire County Council and the NHS.

 Adapting our spaces

-Both our campuses, College Lane and de Havilland, will be open from September ready to welcome you at the start of the new academic year.
-All of our buildings and most of our facilities will be open, including our two Learning Resource Centres (LRCs).
+In line with Government guidance, both of our campuses, College Lane and De Haviland, are open.
+All of our buildings and most of our facilities are open, including our two Learning Resource Centres (LRCs).